GRASSY COVE SEGMENT

-Distance: 7.8-mile one way.
-Trail is described south to north.
+Distance: 6.6 miles one way.
+Trail is described north to south.

 Difficulty: Moderately strenuous